 Crawl frequency and site updates

-Making sure your site follows our technical guidelines will enable our system to crawl as much of your content as possible.
-We’d also recommend updating our record of your site information within the Google News Publisher Center whenever you change your site structure.
+Making sure your site follows our technical guidelines enables our system to crawl as much of your content as possible.
+We also recommend updating our record of your site information within the Google News Publisher Center whenever you change your site structure.
 You can help Google News discover your newest articles by linking to them on a prominent place in your site and by submitting a Google News Sitemap.